chrisbanker/chrisbanker/README.md

    > future: development of trial design and process efficiency using AI
 - I’m looking to collaborate: medical field clinicians in practice and research, with priority interests:
    > automation in data collection,
-   > \ntranslational medicine in pharmacology, and
+   > /ntranslational medicine in pharmacology, and
-   > \npersonalized medicine through quanitative methods
+   > /npersonalized medicine through quanitative methods

 - How to reach me: christopherbanker1@gmail.com